The folks who advise me about all things “web” and “business” tell me I need a disclaimer, so here it is:

 Here is a link to the Pennsylvania Home Education Laws: http://www.education.pa.gov/K-12/Home%20Education%20and%20Private%20Tutoring/Pages/default.aspx

 When you go to that page, please download and read the Home Education and Private Tutoring Guide.
 You can look over the other documents they have on their page but you will not likely want to use their Affidavit since theirs states that you are attaching evidence about immunizations (or an exemption) and medical/health services.
 This is something you have to watch for–whatever your affidavit says you are attaching, you MUST attach.
 Personally, I go with the affidavit from HSLDA each year since I am a member there, but you need to decide what is best for your family.
-The affidavit from PHEN is fine, as is the one from Ask Pauline.
-(You’ll find that when you read her website!)
+The affidavit from PHEN is fine.
+The one on the Pennsylvania Homeschool Support Facebook page is WONDERFUL!
+(But, you have to ask for membership there and answer a few questions to be approved.)
+Since Pauline Harding is no longer maintaining her website, I can’t in good conscience send you there to do your research.
+You are far better off joining the PA HS Support page on FB that I mentioned.
+They have great info!

 If you live in another state, you can find information about your laws through either your state support group or one of the local support groups near you.